snyamahmoud/fsnd-linux-server-config/README.md

 ## FSND Project 5: Linux Server Config

 This is not a copy & paste walkthrough.
-It still is full of spoilers.
+It still can be consider

 1. The VM